Disclosure of CEO pay ratios with median, upper and lower quartiles

 Pay ratios

-The table below sets out the Chief Executive pay ratio at the median, 25th and 75th percentiles for 2022.
-Data is also presented for 2018 as Mitchells & Butlers has disclosed the pay ratio between the Chief Executive and the median pay of other employees for the last four years, despite not needing to comply with this requirement until the 2020 Annual Report.
+The table below sets out the Chief Executive pay ratio at the median, 25th and 75th percentiles for 2025.
+Data is also presented for 2018 as Mitchells & Butlers has disclosed the pay ratio between the Chief Executive and the median pay of other employees for the last seven years, despite not needing to comply with this requirement until the 2020 Annual Report.

 The employee pay data has been reviewed and the Committee is satisfied that it fairly reflects the relevant quartiles given the very large proportion of hourly paid team members employed by Mitchells & Butlers (c.
 85% of the total workforce).
 The three representative employees used to calculate the pay ratios are hourly paid and the base pay elements were calculated using a full-time equivalent hourly working week of 35 hours.
 Hourly paid employees do not participate in the annual bonus plan or long-term incentive plan and in most cases do not have any taxable benefits.
-Employee pay does not include earnings from tips and service charge, from which many employees benefit.
-It is Mitchells & Butlers’ policy to pass all earnings from tips and service charges to employees without deduction for administration.
+Employee pay does not include earnings from tips and service charges, from which many employees benefit.
 The calculations are based on the single figure methodology and exclude the value of any awards under the free share element of the SIP.

 Pay details for the individuals are set out below:

-The Chief Executive’s base salary increased by 3% from 1 January 2022 but was offset by an equal reduction in pension contributions compared.
-This compares to an overall increase in employee pay of over 6%.
-The ratio between the base pay of the Chief Executive and the base pay of employees at each quartile has reduced slightly as a result.
-On a total pay basis, the ratio of workforce pay to the Chief Executive’s total pay has increased, reflecting the higher levels of variable pay from the annual bonus plan.
-The Committee believes that the ratio is broadly consistent with that of other organisations in hospitality and retail.
+On a total pay basis, the ratio of workforce pay to the Chief Executive’s total pay has increased, reflecting the higher levels of variable pay from the annual bonus plan and the vesting under the RSP.
+The Committee believes that the ratio is broadly consistent with that of other organisations in the hospitality and retail sectors.
 The overall trend in the median ratio aligns with the movement in the single total figure of remuneration over time.